dudeperf3ct/dudeperf3ct.github.io/sensei/marvin_minsky.md

 What's difference between artist and engineers?
 When you do a painting then 9/10th of the problem is what should I paint, so you could think of an artist as 10% skill and 90% trying to figure out what problem to solve.
 Whereas for the engineers somebody has told him what to do so he going to paint 90% of time solving the problem and only 10% of time deciding what problem to solve.
 So, I don't really see any difference between artist and engineers except that artists has lot many problems to solve than he can possibly solve and usually ends up by picking a really dumb one like lets have a saint and three angels, where should I put the third angel(*that's the engineering part 😛*)?

+"One-hundred years from now, people will say, 'Well, the Internet was really important until the development of [true] artificial intelligence in 2073.'
+The second bump was the big one."

 Quotes